 JL: It depends on the nature of the case and who you are acting for.
-In a planning inquiry, you will often be liaising with the local planning authority (their representative and/or officers) and/or the developer, and any rule 6 objectors, which can range from a statutory consultee (such as Historic England or Natural England, who will often be legally represented) to an association of local residents who are particularly concerned with the proposal at issue, and who may or may not be legally represented.
+In a planning inquiry, you will often be liaising with the local planning authority (their representative and/or officers) and/or the developer, and any rule 6 objectors, which can range from a statutory consultee (such as Historic England or Natural England), who will often be legally represented to an association of local residents who may not be.

 What makes the field of planning and environment unique?
 How might you compare it to other careers at the Bar?

 RW: Planning and environmental law is unique: it is highly specialised but affects people’s everyday lives.
 It matters.
 Other areas of the law can be much more academic, whereas planning is very much grounded in decisions which have a real influence on our towns, cities and landscapes.

 JL: A planning case is often just the start of a bigger project, and in the following years will result in a new development or infrastructure project being constructed.